-Bridgeway English 1 and 2 are courses that are most likely to be used together over a period of from one to two years.
-The combined course is most likely to be used by students in junior or senior high.
-The combined course is most suitable for review or remediation since it covers all of the grammar and usage taught up through about eighth grade level as well as some skills high schoolers should acquire such as how to complete a job application form.
+Bridgeway English 1 and 2 are remedial or review courses that are likely to be used together over a period of from one to two years by students in junior or senior high.
+The combined course is most suitable for review or remediation since it covers all of the grammar and usage taught up through about eighth grade, as well as some skills high schoolers should acquire such as how to complete a job application form.

 Bridgeway English 1 (BE 1): Focus on Grammar covers the eight parts of speech, sentences, prepositional phrases, the roles of nouns within sentences, pronoun agreement with antecedents, and similar basic concepts.

 There is no sentence diagramming in these courses.
 Many exercises have students underline or otherwise mark certain sentence elements (e.g., underlining subordinating conjunctions in BE 1, Pak 5, p.
-18), but I found only one exercise in BE 2 where students identify all parts of speech.
+18).
+I found only one exercise in BE 2 where students identify all parts of speech.

 Each course book is a collection of 12 Paks similar to Alpha Omega’s LIFEPAC curriculum and A.C.E.’s Pace curriculum.
 Students are supposed to work independently, reading lesson material and examples then completing exercises.
-Exercises are similar to what you find in other traditional language arts courses with fill-in-the blanks, selecting the correct answer from two options, underlining particular sentence elements, completing charts, adding correct punctuation, and occasionally writing in their own individual responses in words or sentences.
+Exercises are similar to what you find in other traditional language arts courses: fill-in-the blanks, select the correct answer from two options, underline particular sentence elements, complete charts, add correct punctuation, and occasionally write in their own individual responses in words or sentences.

 While these are not literature courses, sentences in exercises sometimes make literary references such as, ”George Elliot’s real name is Mary Ann Evans,” and, “Another author with a pen name was O. Henry” (BE 1, Pak 2, p 23).
 “Tremendous Tales” scattered throughout the student worktexts often include stories about literary works or authors although they also address many other topics such as the different versions of spoken English around the world (BE 1, Pak 3, p.
 1) and the benefits of laughter (BE 2, Pak 12, p.
 15).
 So some literature elements are included even though these courses cannot be considered as covering literature itself.